 - Missing the school bus - Oversleeping - Parent calls exceeding the 5 excused - Participation in non-school sponsored events - · Personal business - Private vehicle breakdown or failure to start - Truancy - Trips/Vacations TRIPS/VACATIONS It is not educationally sound to remove your child from school for a trip or vacation.
 If this occurs, your child misses out on valuable interaction and contact with the teacher and other students.
 Student attendance days compose only 174 out of 365 days in a calendar year please utilize the remaining non-attendance days for planning family trips/vacations.
 The determination as to whether an absence is excused or unexcused will be made by school administration according to Illinois School Code section 105 ILCS 5/26-2A.
 22 NATIO - CHRONIC ABSENCE: includes all absences, excused, unexcused that result in significant time away from the school learning environment.
 School administration or an appointed designee will determine whether the learner's absence is verified or unverified.
-School Administration or appointed designee will also assess if the chronic absence is the result of a familial circumstance and refer such instances for intervention through support services. - TARDY: A student is tardy if the student is not present at the start of a class period.
+School Administration or appointed designee will also assess if the chronic absence is the result of a familial circumstance and refer such instances for intervention through support services.
+If a student is absent 14 days in a semester, Summit Academy may drop the student from the program. - TARDY: A student is tardy if the student is not present at the start of a class period.
 A student who is 10 or more minutes tardy to class without a proper excuse or authorization/pass is considered truant.
 A student who is frequently tardy to class may be subject to individualized support, interventions, or to school procedural methods.
 A tardy may be verified or unverified.
 A verified tardy is only recorded with a formal written and timed excuse/admit slip from a school administrator, teacher, or school staff.
 All other tardy excuses will be unverified.